 The tests are offered several times during the year, but only some of the test dates offer a copy of the test and answers so you can see exactly what you got right and wrong.
 It costs around $20, but is well worth the investment.

 SAT: Question and Answer Service, available only March, May, October test dates

 ACT: Test Information Release, available only December, April, and June

 So, take the test when you can get the results, then assuming you plan on taking the test a second time, skip the next test date and sign up to take it again.
 Why wait?
 Because the answer key may not appear by the time of the immediately following test date.
 Use the results either on your own to study for the next test, or to provide to a test tutor so they can understand which concepts were difficult for or that you made mistakes on.
 If can't schedule for one of the listed test answer tests, look for full-length practice tests with scoring online.

 Should I prepare for the tests or use a tutor?

 Test preparation can help you master the content, help you brush up on forgotten equations, or solidify your reading comprehension.
 That’s 80% of the test.
 The other 20% of prepping will help you with test strategies and recognizing patterns aka “tricks.”

 What type of learner are you?
 Are you self-motivated?
 Will you set aside the time to go through a structured test preparation schedule to improve your scores?
 Or do you need help and guidance?
 Only you can answer this question.

 There are a number of inexpensive and free resources from companies like Method Test Prep.
 Both the SAT (College Board) and the ACT also offer free resources.

 Summary, take the test if you can.
 If you can’t or standardized testing doesn’t work for you, then don’t.
 The overall takeaway is, do what you can, then stop worrying about it.
-This year colleges found that around 50% of students submitted scores.
-There was no appreciable difference between acceptance offers for those who did or did not submit scores.
+Remember in 2021 around 50% of students submitted scores and in most cases, there was no appreciable difference between acceptance offers for those who did or did not submit scores.